marcsulf/Image2CoCo3/README.md

 bank required for an `HSCREEN 2` screen), and a Super ECB BASIC program which is suitable for loading and displaying the image.
 The `.BAS` program includes the `PALETTE` needed for proper display of the image, and is commented to make it easier to understand what it is doing.

-<p>To create a `.DSK` image suitable for loading on the CoCo, if you are using
-Windows, you can either drag and drop the `.BAS` program onto the `makedisk.bat` batch file that should be included with this distribution, or call `makedisk MYPIC.BAS` from the command line, assuming that all of the files are in the same directory as the ToolShed `decb.exe` utility.
+To create a `.DSK` image suitable for loading on the CoCo, if you are using Windows, you can either drag and drop the `.BAS` program onto the `makedisk.bat` batch file that should be included with this distribution, or call `makedisk MYPIC.BAS` from the command line, assuming that all of the files are in the same directory as the ToolShed `decb.exe` utility.
 A similar script could easily be constructed for a Linux or Mac system.

-<p>I originally wrote the script in order to create a fancy title screen for a
-game I was writing, so I didn't add a lot of bells and whistles to the load/ display program.
-Since each image is 32kB, four separate images could be saved on one 35 track disk image if desired (or more on a larger disk image), and the .BAS file could easily be modified to load any of the images from a selection menu, or even cycle through the images like a slideshow.
+I originally wrote the script in order to create a fancy title screen for a game I was writing, so I didn't add a lot of bells and whistles to the load/ display program.
+Since each image is 32kB, four separate images could be saved on one 35 track disk image if desired (or more on a larger disk image), and the `.BAS` file could easily be modified to load any of the images from a selection menu, or even cycle through the images like a slideshow.
 Feel free to modify it as you see fit.